How To Overcome Age Discrimination In Your 2023 Job Search

 So your job is to always keep focusing on growing your skills, and being able to tell the world specifically what you're doing to upskill every single year.

 Step 3: Work On Your Career, Not Just "In" It

 The third step is for you to work on your career as much as you work in it.
 The truth is that we can easily get caught up in the day-to-day aspects of our job and kind of grind through our week, our months, and our years without ever really thinking about the strategy of our career.

 One of the biggest components of this is networking.
 These days, your network is your net worth.
 It's all about who you know.

-There are tons of studies showing that the best way to get your next job is through a networking connection.
+There are tons of studies that show the best way to get your next job is through a networking connection.
 If you haven't checked out our video on this, we've got some great resources on networking that can really help you start to understand this—especially with regard to online networking tools like LinkedIn.

 A lot of people don't understand that there are protocols that you need to follow in online networking that are very similar to offline or in-person networking.
-Unfortunately, people have been short-cutting these protocols, and making some terrible, terrible mistakes in the process.
+Unfortunately, people have been short-cutting these protocols and making some terrible, terrible mistakes in the process.

 No matter your age and experience level, building these skill sets and having these strategies in place is vital to a successful career.
 And it's especially important if you're trying to overcome experience discrimination.

 Again, you are now a business-of-one, and you need to stay on top of these trends in order to stay relevant.
 Remember these tips and you'll successfully overcome age discrimination in your job search.